 And if there's no sign of an imminent trip to Berlin for you: Don't be sad.
 With the help of these insider tips, you can at least wander the streets of Berlin in your mind.
 And once you've done that, you'll certainly want to stay in Berlin in real life soon.

-The recommendations (and no-go’s) for a stay in Berlin come from the New-Berliner Diana Pauly.
-Diana is a politically engaged person of many interests, which you’ll find reflected in her detailed answers and tips.
+The recommendations (and no-go's) for a stay in Berlin come from Diana Pauly who has recently made her dream come true and moved to Berlin.
+Diana is a politically engaged person of many interests, which you'll find reflected in her detailed answers and tips.
 On top of that Diana is one of the friendliest people I know.

 In short: I couldn't imagine a better person at my side to discover Berlin and learn more about the city.
 How very fortunate that Diana has taken the time to share her knowledge about her chosen hometown with us here.